collective/collective.ATClamAV/README.txt

 Testing
 -------
 By default tests mock ``clamd`` and do not require it being installed.
-If you want to test your setup as well, run tests on all levels i.e.
+If you want to test your ``clamd`` setup as well, run tests on all levels i.e.

 ::